SWEET APPLE KUZU

 1 apple, cut into smaller cubes

-finely grated peel of 1/4 lemon, orange or mandarine
+finely grated peel of 1/4 orange or mandarin

-2 heaped tablespoons of kuzu daily * or premium *, diluted in the 1/4 cup of cold spring water
+2 heaped tablespoons of kuzu daily * or premium *, diluted in the 1/4 cup of cold spring water.
+You may also use corn starch (maizena) or arrowroot * instead of kuzu

 * Tampopo Foods product